Self-Supervised Learning for Biological Sample Localization in 3D Tomographic Images: Experiments

+We trained a ResNet-50 model with the classification version of the rotation loss.
+The set of possible rotation angles was from $-90^\circ$ to $90^\circ$ with a step of $30^\circ$.
+For each reference slice, we sampled the twin-slice within $100$ slices range.

-As a sanity proof of the uncertainty estimation approach, we provide a plot of the predicted probabilities of the correct class along a single axis (See Figure \ref{embryo_prob_sample}).
+As a sanity check of the uncertainty estimation approach, we provide a plot of the certainty along a single axis (Figure \ref{embryo_prob_sample}).
 The area predicted to belong to the embryo have consistently higher probability than the area related to the background.
-We conclude that the neural network was trained to use intrinsic features of the embryo and not of the background to solve the rotation estimation task.
-The absolute error of bounding box coordinates averaged across all axes is $3.55$ pixels.
-This is $1.2\%$ taking into account the average size of an embryo of approximately $300$ pixels across any axis.
-We also provide a qualitative bounding box in Figure \ref{embryo_box_sample}.
+We conclude that the model was trained to use intrinsic features of the embryo and not of the background to solve the rotation estimation task.

+The Mean Absolute Error (MAE) of bounding box coordinates is $3.5$ pixels.
+As a baseline, we took thresholding by the pixel value, and after a careful threshold selection (with supervision available on the whole set), the best achievable MAE was $12.8$ We also provide a qualitative bounding box comparison in Figure \ref{embryo_box_sample}.